iter8-tools/iter8/mkdocs/docs/usage/experiment/weights.md

 template: overrides/main.html
 ---

-# Deployment Pattern
+# Traffic Shifting in `Progressive` experiments

-!!! abstract "Deployment pattern"
+!!! abstract "Weights"
-    `spec.strategy.deploymentPattern` determines if and how traffic is shifted during an experiment.
-This field is relevant only for experiments using the `Canary` testing pattern. iter8 supports two deployment patterns, namely, `Progressive` and `FixedSplit`.
+    `spec.strategy.weights` is an object with two integer fields, namely, `maxCandidateWeight` and `maxCandidateWeightIncrement`, that can be used to fine-tune traffic increments to the candidate.
+This stanza is applicable only for `Progressive` experiments. `maxCandidateWeight` specifies the maximum candidate weight that can be set by iter8 during an iteration. `maxCandidateWeightIncrement` specifies the maximum increase in candidate weight during a single iteration.

-??? example "Sample experiment `Progressive` deployment pattern"
+??? example "Sample experiment with `spec.strategy.weights`"
     ```yaml
     apiVersion: iter8.tools/v2alpha1
     kind: Experiment